 Epistaxis is the medical term for a nosebleed, which is a common presenting concern in the emergency room.
 The most common site of bleeding is the Kiesselbach plexus, where the vessels supplying the nasal mucosa anastomose, resulting in bleeding from the nostrils (anterior epistaxis).
 Posterior epistaxis is less common and may not be clinically apparent because blood may flow down the throat.
 The most common causes of epistaxis include nose picking, a foreign body in the nasal cavity, and a dry nose.
 Usually, bleeding is self-limited, but severe epistaxis may occur in patients with posterior bleeding sites, systemic conditions such as hypertension or bleeding disorders, and/or following traumatic injury.
 Hereditary hemorrhagic telangiectasia, which is an autosomal dominant vasculopathy characterized by telangiectasia on the skin and mucosa, may cause recurrent epistaxis.
 Immediate measures to control epistaxis include elevating the patient's head and tilting it forward and pinching the nose.
 For continued bleeding from an anterior site, local hemostatic measures (i.e., vasoconstrictors and nasal cautery) are used.
 If hemostasis cannot be achieved with these measures, the nasal cavity must be packed and the patient referred to an ENT surgeon.

 In most cases, the exact cause of epistaxis remains unknown (idiopathic epistaxis).
 While a single episode of epistaxis usually does not require any investigation, recurrent epistaxis must be investigated for an underlying cause (e.g., a bleeding disorder).

-- Foreign body in the nose
+- Foreign intranasal body

 - Dry nose (rhinitis sicca)